 The original machine stood 9 feet by 12 feet by 5 feet, but most of this was just to house the display [and impress the crowds...?].
 Electronics took up less than 2% of that volume.
 It ran at a healthy six kilowatts, though four of these were for the display lamps.
+The whole assemblage came in at three and a half tons — over four if you counted the dais.

 It housed 480 valves, all 12AT7 double-triodes.
 Only 350 of them actually took part in the action; the rest were spares being "burned in".
 120 relays drove the displays.
 A few germanium diodes were used as 'OR' gates.
 Most of the connections were directly soldered — rather than using pluggable connectors — for reliability.
 (This, however, made for difficult transportation!)